shelbymenown/Sorcerer-of-the-Crown/README.md

 # Sorcerer-of-the-Crown
-A GitHub repo containing the code for the game "Sorcerer of the Crown," created with Neo Camanga, Jonathan Conrad, Tyler Hill, and David Mason.
+A GitHub repo containing the code for the game "Sorcerer of the Crown," created by Neo Camanga, Jonathan Conrad, Shelby Menown, Tyler Hill, and David Mason.